keiserlab/autoparty/README.md

   - If running on an M1/M2 Macbook from source, you will need to run ```conda config --set subdir osx-64``` prior to creating the conda environment from the provided .yml file

 * Runtime
-   - On clean installs, occassionally on the first hitpicking page the alert '' will popup.
+   - On clean installs, occassionally on the first hitpicking page the alert 'No molecules found - did you forget to train a model?' will pop up.
 Refreshing the page should remove this alert.

 ---
 ### Interaction Calculation